 This metabolic turnover is assisted by the normal and important cellular process known as apoptosis.
 This is the term for programmed cell death.
 If programmed cell death does not occur in a normal fashion, or if the cell does not apoptose should it become abnormal in its DNA repair, replication, and cellular expression, then abnormal or chaotic cell growth can be initiated and promoted.
 An example of chaotic cell growth and expression which everyone is affected by in some manner is cancer cell growth.

-The editors over at Southern Living (see the prior Journal) may consider running a special edition on such health thinking in order to make up for the kinds of consumerist toxicities they are currently promoting.
+The editors over at Southern Living (see the prior Journal editorial) may consider running a special edition on such health thinking in order to make up for the kinds of consumerist toxicities they are currently promoting.
 This just seems like a balanced thing to do, but our overwrought post WWII consumerist trends currently do not support an expression of global and individual health by practicing minimalism.
 The current addictive promotion of consumerist trends is unsustainable for the planet.
-This consuming trend is being driven by peoples’ insecurities, greed, and acquisitiveness.
+This consuming trend is being driven by peoples’ insecurities, acquisitiveness, and for some people it boils down to greed.
 This is a type of cancer energetic in and of itself.
 People can opt and choose to consume fewer resources by practicing minimalism.
 It is not necessary to have so much stuff in one’s life.

 The initiation and promotion of chaotic cell expression (cancer and other diseases) is likely assisted in part by mitochondrial dysfunction due to insufficient mitochondrial co-factors.
 This hypothesis is a reasonable and logical one, as it currently relates to apoptosis chemistry.
 However, it remains to be more fully elucidated in regards to other aspects of mitochondrial biochemistry.
 In addition to healthy mitochondrial function, vitamin D and melatonin are also important supporters of healthy apoptosis.